 – Bill Butler, Dictionary of the Tarot

 On The Economist’s cover, the tower is surrounded by mobs of people holding a red communist flag and a crucifix.
-Why are communists and Christians facing each others while the tower is being destroyed?
+Why are communists and Christians facing each other while the tower is being destroyed?
 Is The Economist alluding to the two forces that are said to have propelled Trump to power – Russia and conservative Christianity?

 On the tower’s door is nailed a piece of paper.
 This appears to be a reference to Martin Luther’s Ninety-five Theses.